A blog about proper dental hygiene for young children.

 Routine or habits that will protect your child’s oral health.

-- Babies who do not have teeth And are dependent on breastfeeding.
-Parents of such babies should wipe their gums with neat and clean cloth after breastfeeding And before going to bed.
+- Babies who do not have teeth are dependent on breastfeeding.
+Parents of such babies should wipe their gums with a neat and clean cloth after breastfeeding And before going to bed.

-- When the first teeth appears in oral cavity, brushing should be started twice a day with a toothbrush having soft bristles.
+- When the first teeth appear in the oral cavity, brushing should be started twice a day with a toothbrush having soft bristles.

-- Till three years of age, all milk teeth are erupted.
-Use of toothpaste should be started from this age.
-Small amount of toothpaste should be taken Not more than size of a grain.
+- Till three years of age, all milk teeth erupt.
+The use of toothpaste should be started from this age.
+A small amount of toothpaste should be taken Not more than the size of a grain.

 - Proper brushing techniques should be taught to kids.
-Covering all the surfaces of teeth, Circular Motion of toothbrush, Cleaning of tongue, and so on.
+Covering all the surfaces of teeth, the Circular Motion of a toothbrush, Cleaning the tongue, and so on.

-- A children will require parents help for brushing until the age of 7 Or 8.
+- Children will require parents’ help for brushing until the age of 7 Or 8.

-- Toothbrush is supposed to be changed after three to four months of use.
+- The toothbrush is supposed to be changed after three to four months of use.

-- Tongue is responsible for bad breath And it is a very important reason why it should be kept clean.
-Tongue cleaners are available in market.
+- The tongue is responsible for bad breath And it is a very important reason why it should be kept clean.
+Tongue cleaners are available in the market.

 - Brushing, flossing, and cleaning are three mantras that Will help you keep your child’s oral cavity healthy and hygienic.

 - All these habits will keep your child healthy and away from diseases.

 There are several habits that may invite diseases in children.

 - Diet is an important aspect of oral health as well as one’s overall health.